 Frederick Gilbert's death.
 The Argus, 14th May 1853. |

-In 1853, he made the decision to apply for the position of Pound Keeper at Deep Creek, known as 'Bulla Bulla,' situated approximately 28 kilometres north of the Melbourne Town Hall.
+In 1853, he made the decision to apply for the position of Pound Keeper at Deep Creek, known as 'Bulla Bulla,' situated approximately 28 kilometers north of the Melbourne Town Hall.
 Recognising the stability and security that came with such a position, William saw it as an opportunity to provide for his family in a more reliable manner.

 However, the process of securing the position was not without its challenges.
 As is often the case with bureaucratic procedures, William encountered minor hiccups and delays along the way.
 His initial application faced postponement, a not uncommon occurrence in the administrative realm.
 It required patience, perseverance, and the ability to navigate the intricacies of the system.